TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 11/1 Corinthians 11.25.md

 ---

-In like manner also the cup, after supper, saying, This cup is the new covenant in my blood: this do, as often as ye drink [it], in remembrance of me.
+In the same way he also took the cup, after supper, saying, "This cup is the new covenant in my blood.
+Do this, as often as you drink, in memory of me."